Azure-Samples/AI-Gateway/README.md

 4. Tailor the experiment according to your requirements.
 If you wish to contribute to our collective work, we would appreciate your [submission of a pull request](CONTRIBUTING.MD).

 > [!NOTE]
-> 🪲 Please feel free to report any [issues](../../issues/) if you encounter something that is not functioning properly or appears to be broken.
+> 🪲 Please feel free to open a new [issue](../../issues/new) if you encounter something that is not functioning properly or appears to be broken.

 ## 🏛️ Well-Architected Framework